inversion-api/inversion-engine/README.md

 ## Quickstart

-The fasted way to get going is to checkout/fork the [Snooze Spring Boot Starter Project](https://github.com/RocketPartners/rckt_snooze_spring) and follow the readme instructions to get going in less than 5 minutes.
+The fasted way to get going is to checkout/fork the [Inversion Spring Boot Starter Project](https://github.com/RocketPartners/rckt_inversion_spring) and follow the readme instructions to get going in less than 5 minutes.

 If you are comfortable with Gradle, Eclipse, Tomact etc. then you can start with this project and configure your application